 Thanks to the intensive work of the community and many supporters, the contents of the WordCamp Nuremberg are partly online within one day.
 That's a good thing.
 And important, because you can benefit not only from the contents of the lectures, but also from the spirit of the WordCamp Nuremberg.
 In this article you will get an overview of the most important contents and resources.

-Unfortunately we as a RAIDBOXES team could not be personally on site this year - only as Sponsor we supported the WordCamp Nuremberg.
-That's a pity, but thanks to the extremely fast work of the responsible persons and the community, even as a non-participant you hardly miss any content.
-Those who haven't been there live via Twitter anyway can watch the sessions as videos, slide decks and also as sketches afterwards and follow the most important events of the WordCamp Nuremberg via various blog articles.
+Unfortunately, we as the RAIDBOXES team could not be there in person this year - we only supported WordCamp Nuremberg as a sponsor.
+This is a pity, but thanks to the extremely fast work of the responsible persons and the community, you will hardly miss any content even as a non-participant.
+If you weren't there live via Twitter anyway, you can watch the sessions as videos, slidedecks and also as sketchnotes afterwards and follow the most important events of WordCamp Nuremberg via various blog articles.

 We will update the contents of this article on an ongoing basis, so that hopefully we will have a comprehensive overview at the end.

-Addendum: A detailed Review of the overall project, including preparation and organization, was also thrown by the team of the WordCamp Nuremberg itself.
+Addendum: A detailed review of the whole project, including preparation and organisation, was also given by the WordCamp Nuremberg team itself.

 Some speakers have also prepared their own presentations in blog posts.
 For example Caspar Hübinger under GlückPress.
-Michael Oeser, aka the Prince, also made his session documents available.
-Included are two lectures, one on the topic "Choosing the right Themesone" and one on "Backup and Restore".
-Michael also provides a briefing document and a Blog recommendation for the theme selection with.
+Michael Oeser, aka the Prince, has also made his session documents available.
+Included are two talks, one on "Choosing the Right Themes" and one on "Backup and Restore".
+Michael also provides a briefing document and a blog recommendation for theme selection.

-Addendum: At the end, sponsors also wrote reviews and field reports.
-For example the colleagues of the gold sponsor WeLoveWP.
+Addendum: Finally, sponsors have also written reviews and field reports.
+For example, the colleagues of the Gold Sponsor WirLiebenWP.

-The speakers of the WordCamp partly publish their slide covers in more or less extensive form on speakerdeck.com.
-At the moment you can find two extensive articles there: The Lecture by Jessica Lyschik on the topic of introversion and two slide decks of Heiko Mamerowamong other things on the subject of automation.
+The speakers of the WordCamp publish their slidedeckst in more or less extensive form on speakerdeck.com.
+Currently you can find two more extensive contributions here: Jessica Lyschik's presentation on introversion and two slidedecks by Heiko Mamerow, among others on automation.

-Addendum: Many thanks to Birgit Olzem, who did not only write her slide deck on the topic "WordPress as an app framework" but also sent us further information about the Global Translation Day.
-Here you can find out more about the actions around the translation campaign, in which Birgit is involved as organizer and speaker.
+Addendum: Many thanks to Birgit Olzem, who not only provided her slidedeck on the topic "WordPress as an App Framework", but also sent us more information on Global Translation Day.
+Here you can find out more about the activities surrounding the translation event, in which Birgit is also involved as an organizer and speaker.

-On flickr.com you will also find the Sketchnotes to individual lectures.
+On flickr.com you can also find the sketchnotes of individual lectures.

 Sessions as video lectures and podcasts

 A large part of the lectures was filmed.
-The finished videos can be found here and will gradually be supplemented by further content.
-So it is worthwhile to check back regularly.
-According to a tweet of the official WordCamp Nuremberg account, all videos are now uploaded and only need to be released.
-In the next days all session videos will be available.
+The finished videos can be found here and will gradually be supplemented with more content.
+So it's worth to have a look regularly.
+According to a tweet from the official WordCamp Nuremberg account, all videos have now been uploaded and only need to be released.
+In the next few days, all session videos will be accessible.

-The colleagues from Press plant have taken the WordCamp Nuremberg as an occasion and produced a special series on the subject of translation.
-Bego Mario Garde, aka @pixolin, will answer the questions of the press shop team.
+The colleagues from Presswerk took the WordCamp Nuremberg as an opportunity to produce a special episode on the topic of translation.
+Bego Mario Garde, aka @pixolin, answers the Presswerk team's questions.

-Addendum: According to a tweet from the press shop team, they want to put all their interviews from the WordCamp Nuremberg online in the next few days.
-So one can be curious.
+Addendum: According to a tweet of the Presswerk team, they want to put all their interviews from WordCamp Nuremberg online in the coming days.
+So you can be curious.

-The article is also interesting for all those who would like to become involved in WordPress as translators.
-Because on April 24, the first Global WordPress Translation Day instead.
+The article is also interesting for all those who would like to get involved as translators for WordPress .
+Because on 24 April, the first Global WordPress Translation Day will take place.

-Conclusion: the Twitter stream is also very informative afterwards
+Conclusion: even retrospectively, the Twitter stream is very informative

-All content site presented on this site can also be found via the Twitter stream to the hashtag of the WordCamp Nuremberg #WCNBG.
-So: even if you missed the WordCamp this year, this is not a break of the leg.
-Because a lot of content can already be viewed thanks to excellent and lightning-fast processing and thus provide a benefit for the entire community.
+All content presented on this site can also be found via the Twitter stream for the hashtag of WordCamp Nuremberg #WCNBG.
+So: even if you missed WordCamp this year, it's not a disaster.
+Thanks to the excellent and lightning-fast editing, much of the content can already be viewed now, thus benefiting the entire community.

 Many thanks to all participants!

 You know another resource that should not be missing in this overview?
-Just write us a comment, we will add the contents.
+Just write us a comment and we will include the content.